research-team/robot-dream/doc/architecture.md

 The **reverse translation** is gradual step by step process that could be divided into several phases:

 - Increase of abstraction layer of the sleeping brain
-- Translation of rNN of the **sleeping brain** into rule based description of the behavior strategies of a robotic system
+- Translation of realistic neural network rNN of the **sleeping brain** into rule based description of the behavior strategies of a robotic system
 - Validation of translation steps
 - Validation of overall reverse translation process
 - Transfer of rule based behavior strategies into a robotic system.